juma-vincent/grancents-collection/client/README.md

-An e-commerce clothing app which Uses Node/Express js to process payments and Firebase to store the application data.
+An e-commerce clothing app which Uses Node/Express js to process stripe payments and Firebase to store the application data.
 The application uses React, Redux Saga and PWA.

 <!-- This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).